Roky360/floating-fullscreen-widget/README.md

 The app can be easily controlled with a tray icon and a settings panel.

-This app is powered by Flutter and works with WindowsAPI.
+This app is built for Windows, powered by Flutter, and works with WindowsAPI.

 ## Key Features